AlexanderOtto/hello-world/README.md

 Hi!

-I am Alexander and I like to programm on GitHub!
+I am Alexander and I like to program on GitHub!